 If the discounted cash flows from a property are less than the amortized cost of the bond, we believe that there is a strong indication that the cash flows from the property will not support the payment of the required principal and interest on the bond and, accordingly, the bonds are considered other-than-temporarily impaired.
 If an other-than-temporary impairment exists, the amortized cost basis of the mortgage bond is written down to its estimated fair value.
 The amount of the write-down representing a credit loss is accounted for as a realized loss on the statement of operations.
 The amount of the write-down representing a non-credit loss is recorded to other comprehensive income.
 The difference between the amortized cost basis and the discounted cash flows using the effective interest rate represents the credit loss.
 Any residual decline in value would be considered the interest related loss or non-credit loss.
 The recognition of an other-than-temporary impairment and the potential impairment analysis are subject to a considerable degree of judgment, the results of which when applied under different conditions or assumptions could have a material impact on the financial statements.
-If the Company experiences deterioration in the values of its investment portfolio, the Company may incur impairments to its investment portfolio which could negatively impact the Company's financial condition, cash flows, and reported earnings.
+If the Company experiences deterioration in the values of its investment portfolio, the Company's financial condition, cash flows, and reported earnings.